Podman

 - GitLab instance version >=17.7

-- The system requires a Linux server.
-It runs in 🕸 podman containers using a yaml configuration.
+- The system requires a Linux server running in 🕸 podman containers.
 Specifications:

 - OS: Ubuntu or Debian